 - Roll out playdough

-This step is optional, but you may wish to cut a shape out of the playdough such as Daphne’s potion bottle above or her portrait below.
+This step is optional, but you may wish to cut a shape out of the playdough such as the potion bottle above or the face below.

 Press LEGOs into the playdough to create prints of the circles, squares, and rectangles that make up the LEGOs.
 Combine those printed shapes to make pictures, whether abstract pictures, designs, mandalas, or realistic pictures.